networq/website/getting-started.md

   $ cp .env.dist .env # Copy the included `.env.dist` file to `.env`

 ```
-The enviornmental settings may be adjusted in Linux using:
+The environmental settings may be adjusted in Linux using:

 ```
 $ edit .env # Adjust for your setup